- Quick Answer

 If a family legal issue is developing, early advice makes a difference.

-A family law attorney handles legal issues involving divorce, child custody, child support, spousal support, property division, protection orders, paternity, and court order enforcement.
-These cases affect your finances, your children, and your long-term stability.
+A family law attorney handles divorce, child custody, parenting time, child support, spousal support, property division, paternity matters, protection orders, and enforcement or modification of court orders.
+They help clients protect their rights and make informed decisions during major life changes.